geseda/HRMS/README.md

 # HRMS
-OOP implementation of a HRMS system
+OOP implementation of a HRMS system with class Employee, Department, leave, Payroll and Attendance.